 Until the time of this incident, any god would do for Balaam.
 Surely Balaam was shocked to hear the Lord speaking to him (22:9-12).
 The Lord tells Balaam not to go with king Barak’s men (22:12-14).
 After Balaam sends them away, they return with more money.
 Balaam refuses to go with them but then the Lord tells him to go (22:15-20).

 (22:21-39) Balaam saddled his donkey and began the journey.
 It is not clear why the Lord was angry about the way Balaam carried out his instructions, but he blocks Balaam’s progress.
 He sends an angel to stand in the path of Balaam and his donkey.
 Three different times the donkey refuses to go past the angel.
-Each time she is beaten.
+Each time it is beaten.
 Finally, on the third beating, the Lord miraculously caused the donkey to speak.
 Balaam had claimed to hear voices before but never had he expected to hear his donkey!

 The Lord then tells Balaam that the donkey saved his life.
 If the donkey would not have stopped, then the angel would have struck Balaam dead.
 Balaam is instructed to carry on and only say good things when he gets to Moab.
 Perhaps this man who makes predictions is learning that only God really knows what is going on.